jstlaurent/jstlaurent.github.io/index.md

-# An island on the Net
+# An Island On The Net

 Testing GitHub pages.
 Maybe add a custom domain and this could be my home on the Net.